tj-wells/coti-docker-method/README.md

 git clone https://github.com/tj-wells/coti-node.git && cd coti-node
 ```

-## 2. Define your Environment Variables
+## 2. Create a `.env` File

-The `.env` file defines the environment variables needed to run the Coti node.
-Start from a <a href="https://github.com/tj-wells/coti-node/blob/master/.env.sample" target="_blank">valid `.env` file</a> by running `cp .env.sample .env`.
+The `.env` file defines the environment variables used to start the Coti node.
+You can start from a <a href="https://github.com/tj-wells/coti-node/blob/master/.env.sample" target="_blank">valid `.env` file</a> by running `cp .env.sample .env`.
 Environment variables should be specified in the format

 ```.env
 ACTION="<testnet or mainnet>"